 - Instrumentation and Control covers the hardware and software used to monitor and regulate processes.

-- Plant InSites, in which Andrew Sloley, an experienced practitioner, provides pointers on successful approaches for troubleshooting specific plant problems.
+- Plant Insites, in which Andrew Sloley, an experienced practitioner, provides real-world pointers for troubleshooting specific plant problems.

-- Process Puzzler lets readers pose their own problems and presents advice from other readers on how to deal with them.
+- Process Puzzler lets readers pose problems and presents advice from other readers on how to deal with them.

 In addition, each issue features commentaries on broader issues facing the chemical industry: